-The Collector's hold was near crushing his wrist although it was not the grip alone that mattered.
+The Collector's hold was near crushing John’s wrist although it was not the grip alone that mattered.

 Unable to shake free the hand that held him, John was helpless as a fire erupted beneath the man in the suit's palm.
-Against John's skin, something from the man in the suit's palm burned into the flesh of his prey's wrist, leaving him wailing in pain.
+Against John's skin, the man in the suit's palm burned against the flesh of his prey's wrist, leaving John wailing in pain.

 The man did and when his hand lifted away, his palm was revealed.
 Fire and shadow smouldered within the lines of a sigil carved into the skin of his hand.
 An inverted triangle with a V at its bottom point on the man's palm was also burned in a mirror image into John's arm.

-John jumped back, holding his arm, his back now closer to the dead end wall.
+John jumped back, cradling his arm, his back now closer to the dead end wall.